Sagnik-Das-03/BUDGET_APP/README.md

 history - they're independent of `Transaction` (Ask computes its answers by querying `Transaction` fresh each time, not from anything stored on a message) and aren't read by `dashboard/calculations.py` or the Sheets sync at all.
+`AskCorrection` has no foreign key to the `ChatMessage` it came from - it's a standalone table of "lessons learned" that future questions' extraction prompts read from directly (see "How the self-learning feedback loop works" above), not a record tied to one specific past conversation.

 ## First-time setup